Big tobacco returns to British TV with BAT e-cig advert

-Soaring sales of e-cigarettes, metal tubes with batteries which heat nicotine-laced liquids into a vapour, have caught the eye of some of the world's biggest tobacco companies including BAT (BATS.L), Altria Group (MO.N) and Imperial Tobacco IMT.L.
+Soaring sales of e-cigarettes, metal tubes with batteries which heat nicotine-laced liquids into a vapour, have caught the eye of some of the world's biggest tobacco companies including BAT, Altria Group and Imperial Tobacco.

 Advertisements for BAT's Vype e-cigs will use the strap line "pure satisfaction for vapers" on television but "pure satisfaction for smokers" online.